Teaching Artist Fellowship

 PROGRAMME OVERVIEW

 The Teaching Artist Fellowship is a structured six-month residency based in Art Studio, Manarat Al Saadiyat.
 The Fellowship is designed for artists who value community engagement within their artistic practice and are interested in honing their teaching skills.
-The programme will offer three selected teaching artists the opportunity to set up their studio within a vibrant learning environment, while developing their creative and teaching practice through chosen areas of research.
-Selected fellows will participate in professional development seminars delivered by leading regional and international partners and will be provided training on designing meaningful learning experiences while learning how to effectively communicate their practice to various audiences.
+The programme offers three teaching artists the opportunity to set up their studio within a vibrant learning environment, while developing their creative and teaching practice through chosen areas of research.
+Selected fellows participate in professional development seminars delivered by leading regional and international partners and are provided training on designing meaningful learning experiences while learning how to effectively communicate their practice to various audiences.
 At the end of the fellowship, artists can expect to build effective communication skills, facilitation experience as well as a robust teaching portfolio.

 Check out Available Masterclasses